Niasse joins Cardiff on loan from Everton

 "Other clubs were interested, but I was convinced that this was where I wanted to come."

-Cardiff is also being linked with a club-record move for Nantes striker Emiliano Sala.
+Cardiff are also being linked with a club-record move for Nantes striker Emiliano Sala.

-Reports have indicated Cardiff is set to pay around £18million for the 28 year-old, who has scored 12 Ligue 1 goals this season.
+Reports have indicated Cardiff are set to pay around £18million for the 28-year-old, who has scored 12 Ligue 1 goals this term.